cult-of-coders/graphql-load/README.md

 ### Peer Dependency

-If you want to use it nicely across your ecosystem of apps, specify this package as a peer dependency.
+If you want to use it nicely across your ecosystem of npm modules, specify this package as a peer dependency.